 What is Dynamic Number Insertion and how does it work?

 DNI is a small JavaScript snippet on your website that swaps the visible phone number based on how a visitor arrived.
 For Google Ads visitors it reads the gclid parameter, fetches the keyword and campaign details, and shows a unique tracked number so the call can be attributed back to that exact keyword.
-Your phone system doesn't change — tracked numbers simply ring through to your existing line.
+Your phone system does not change.
+Tracked numbers simply ring through to your existing line.

 Do I need to change my phone system to use call tracking?